 Any significant armed conflict between groups, whether nation states, or non-state actors such as paramilitary groups, militias or other types of insurgents, such as political separatists.
 Warfare dates back at least to the paleolithic age, with evidence of armed conflict having taken place in the Nile valley some 14,000 years ago.
 War usually indicates a breakdown in diplomatic negotiation, but rarely, if ever, succeeds in resolving disputes.
 The development of nuclear weapons and other weapons of mass destruction in the 20th century now poses an existential threat to the whole of humanity.
 A widely disseminated quote often attributed to Albert Einstein, predicts that a fourth world war will be fought with stone spears, since a third world war will likely destroy human civilization as we know it.

-A behavior shared by ants and people, in which the latter show as little humanity as the former.
+1. A group dynamic observed in both ants and humans, in which humans show as little humanity as ants.

 2. A self-destructive method for resolving any kind of dispute.